 - Select Microsoft Store and further click on Open.

-- In the top right-hand side corner, click on the three-dot menu.
+- On the bottom left-hand side corner, click on the Library option.

 - Then, click on your profile icon in the top right corner.